 When it comes to portraits the way people are represented in a photograph (e.g., powerful, equal, vulnerable or cute) has a lot to do with the position of the camera in relation to the subject.

 Most people do not think to change their angle or perspective on a subject, so too often we're looking down at small subjects and looking up at large (i.e., tall) ones.

-Try moving in close and getting down on your belly so as to photograph up at a small flower to make it look larger than life.
-Monumentalize it!
+Try monumentalizing a small flower by moving in close, getting down on your belly and photographing up so as to make it look larger than life.

-Whether you’re a working professional photographer or an enthusiast, variations in perspective is a key area that will separate the photos you make from the rest of the pack.
+Whether you’re a working professional photographer or an enthusiast, variations in perspective are a key way by which you can separate the photos you make from the rest of the pack.

 4. Similarities And Differences | Collision And Cohesion

-The next time you see a grand mountain or large monument or building you want to photograph try to think of how you can better explore your response to that place or object through juxtaposition.
+The next time you see a mountain, monument or building you want to photograph try to think of how you can better explore your response to that place or object through juxtaposition.